NFL PLAYOFF ODDS

 If you bet on Minnesota, they would need to win by 4 points or more for you to win your bet.
 Even if Minnesota wins, but they do so by 3 points or less, you would not win that bet; it would factor the same result as a New Orleans victory.

 Over/under bets give you the opportunity to bet on the combined point total between both teams when the game ends.
 If the over/under for a game is 35, and you bet the over, the two teams involved would need to combine for 36 points or more to win that bet.
 Think they’ll have a slow-paced, defensive-focused game?
-Then you would take the under and hope the teams combine for 35 or less.
+Then you would take the under and hope the teams combine for less than 35.

 Player prop bets add a layer of entertainment to your NFL experience, and are focused on individual players rather than team outcomes.
 With player prop bets, you can choose which quarterback will throw for more yards in a head-to-head matchup, wager on the over/under for touchdown receptions for your team’s star receiver, or even on the number of turnovers a quarterback might have.